Frequently Asked Questions:

 Do you accept my insurance?

 The office will call your insurance company on your behalf to determine benefits.
 Typically, an out of network deductible must be met before reimbursement kicks in.
 Payment for self paying patients, deductibles, or coinsurance in the form of cash, check, or credit card are due at the time of service.

 How long do treatments take?

-Your first appointment will last about an hour.
-You should arrive 5-10 minutes earlier than your scheduled appointment to fill out paperwork.
-Subsequent visits will last 30-45 minutes.
+Your first appointment will last about 60-75 minutes.
+Subsequent visits will last around 40 minutes.